hazadus/gh-repomon/docs/troubleshooting.md

 **A:** Yes:
 1. Use `--verbose` to see LLM interactions
-2. Check prompt files in `internal/llm/prompts/`
+2. Override prompts by placing modified files in `internal/llm/prompts/` (from source)
 3. See [Prompts Guide](prompts.md) for customization
+4. Prompts are embedded in the binary - external files take precedence during development

 ### Q: Why is the report different each time?